Welcome to St Leonard's Church, Sandridge

 If you are in difficulty or needing help with accessing food for yourself or family please contact us (see number below) or FEED programme here.

-We can't give donations with our FEED box in church yet, but please donate directly through Bankuet, the Feed programme's preferred way of receiving donations.
+We are able to recieve donations with our FEED box now on Wednesdays and Sundays.
+You can also donate directly through Bankuet, the Feed programme's preferred way of receiving donations.
 BANKUET will not only deliver those items they’re in need of, they’ll also deliver them when the food bank need them as BANKUET can guarantee delivery on all the items needed.
 DONATE THROUGH BANKUET or you can drop off food at FEED Donation Points at St Albans stores of Sainsbury, Morrisons and Waitrose.
+Thank you.

 Many of us want to pray at a time like this.
 But we don't know how.
 No one is 'good' at praying.
 Its more like the cries of a toddler's first words, than an exam.
 Here are ways to be still and know that God is is listening and closer than we can imagine: